NethmiNimasha/SCS1303/README.md

 # SCS1303
-This is a course introduction.
+This is the course introduction.
 This is a new line.